-If you are looking for a good hot dog in Spartanburg, SC we have you covered!
-With several popular spots for hot dogs, we are listing our reader’s favorites.
+If you are looking for good hot dogs in Spartanburg, SC we have you covered!
+With several popular spots, we are listing our reader’s favorites.
 Chime in and let us know if we missed your favorite hot dog space in Spartanburg.

 As a hot dog aficionado, the high number of places to get a fancy frank makes me happy.
 Once upon a time, I visited Old Salty Dog in Florida, a place featured on Man Vs. Food, just to try the famous hot dog.
 It’s “salty dog” is a hot dog dipped in a beer batter that is deep-fried and served in a bun, and it is topped with onions, mushrooms, sauerkraut, bacon, and a whole lot of cheese.
 Get in my belly.

 So, imagine my delight when I moved to Spartanburg and discovered it just might be the hot dog capital of the South.
 In case you haven’t noticed, Spartanburg has a ton of hot dog joints.
-In fact, when we asked for reader recommendations for where to find the best hot dogs in Spartanburg, we received bunches of Facebook comments with fifteen different places to enjoy a delicious hot dog.
+In fact, when we asked for reader recommendations for where to find the best hot dogs in Spartanburg, we received bunches of Facebook comments with fifteen different places.
 I am up for the challenge.

 Here’s the proof I tried the salty dog featured in Man Vs. Food!